Home Types of Contracts Nursing Agency Contract

 The top of a nursing agency contract details the name and address of the contracting agency, your authorization number, and other relevant information.
 In addition, you must use legal terminology to specify the name you will be known throughout the agreement, such as "corporation" or "agency".

-The primary section also leaves space to fill in the name of the person who will be termed as an "independent contractor" or "nurse."
-Besides, nursing agency contracts must determine the nurse as an independent contractor.
-Therefore, the agency is not accountable for settling payroll taxes, and independent contractors receive a 1099-MISC tax form if they make $600 or higher in a year.
+The primary section will also leave space to fill in the name of the person who will be termed as an "independent contractor" or "nurse."
+Not all nursing contracts treat nurses as independent contractors, but many do.
+The advantage of doing so is that the agency is not accountable for settling payroll taxes, and independent contractors receive a 1099-MISC tax form if they make $600 or higher in a year.

 • Spell Out All the Requisite Terms